Letztes Update: 31. Januar 2025

 Antwort der Redaktion

-While many marathon rules are standard, some variations exist between events and countries.
-For example, some races may have stricter time limits or unique course challenges.
-It's essential to review the specific rules of each marathon you plan to enter to ensure compliance.
+While the core marathon rules are consistent, some variations exist between different events and countries.
+These can include differences in registration processes, course layouts, and additional local regulations.
+Always review the specific rules of the marathon you are entering to ensure compliance.

 Last updated 3 mins ago